Absenteeism undermines a student’s ability to perform at his/ her best and is

 Students 18 years of age and older must provide written permission if they

-wish ATC staff to share information with their parents or guardians.
+wish LRATC staff to share information with their parents or guardians.
 Louis Riel

 School Division high school students may have completed this form at their high